List of top Nippon Professional Baseball strikeout pitchers

+Masaichi Kaneda struck out the most batters in Japanese history with 4,490.
+He is the only Japanese player to strike out 4,000 batters.

 The following is a list of Nippon Professional Baseball pitchers who have recorded at least 2,000 strikeouts.
 In baseball, a strikeout occurs when the batter receives three strikes during his time at bat.
 Strikeouts are associated with dominance on the part of the pitcher and failure on the part of the batter.
+24 pitchers have achieved the distinction of striking out 2,000 batters.
+Takayuki Kishi and Hideaki Wakui are currently the only active players with 2,000 strikeouts as of 2025.
+Kazumi Takahashi came the closest to missing out on 2,000 batters, striking out 1,997.

 Masaichi Kaneda has the most career strikeouts in Nippon Professional Baseball.
 During a 19-year career, he struck out 4,490 batters.